adobe-iisc-workshop/adobe-disc-workshop.github.io/index.md

 We invite IISc students who have published research work in venues relevant to the theme of the workshop to present their work in a poster session.
 This is a great opportunity to showcase your findings and engage in discussions with peers and experts in the field.

 If you are interested in presenting a poster, please fill out the submission form with your details and information about your research work.
+We have exciting awards of gift cards worth Rs.
+25k for the winner and Rs.
+15k for the runners-up.

 We also have some slots for 5 minute lightning talks from students, please fill that option in case you want to present.